JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters.rst

 - UInterp: :code:`eastward_wind`, :code:`northward_wind`.

 - RH: :code:`air_temperature`, :code:`relative_humidity`.

+- BackgroundX: :code:`air_temperature`, :code:`relative_humidity`, :code:`eastward_wind`, :code:`northward_wind`, :code:`geopotential_height` depending on the value of X.

+- Pressure: :code:`geopotential_height`.

+- Time, PermanentReject, SondeFlags, WindProfilerFlags: these routines act on QC flags so must be supplied with a dummy filter variable.
+Any variable that exists in the data set is acceptable; :code:`eastward_wind` would be a good choice.

 The :code:`obsgrouping` category should be set up in one of two ways.
 The first applies a descending sort to the air pressures: